ballerina-platform/openapi-connectors/openapi/azure.openai.deployment/Module.md

 ```

 ### Step 2: Create a new connector instance
-Create and initialize a `deployment:Client` with the obtained `apiKey` and a `serviceUrl` from the azure openAI resource
+Create and initialize a `deployment:Client` with the obtained `apiKey` and a `serviceUrl` from the azure OpenAI resource

 ```ballerina
 final deployment:Client deploymentClient = check new (